swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

   <p class="my-paragraph"></p>
 </div>
 ```
-The important thing to notice is that we now have multiple nodes and that some of these nodes are nested.
+The important thing to notice is: we now have multiple nodes and that some of these nodes are nested.
+How to handle this?
+Well, the title probably already gave it away, recurse it!

-Now that we have nested `vElements` in our application, we need to **mount** these.
-Actually we can reuse our `mountVElement` function, because, well each child is an `vElement` that need to be mounted.
-We do need to adjust our `mountVElement` function a bit.
+While using recursion we can reuse our `mountVElement` function, because, well each child is an `vElement` that needs to be mounted.
+We can adjust our `mountVElement` function a bit to make it work.

 ```javascript
 function mountVElement(vElement, parentDOMnode) {